ibm-cloud-docs/openwhisk/functions-cli.md

    <dd>The name of the service.</dd>

    <dt>PACKAGE_or_<em>ACTION_NAME</em></dt>
-   <dd>The name of the package or action to bind the credentials to.</dd>
+   <dd>The name of the package or action to unbind the credentials from.</dd>

    </dl>